 - Strange noises.
 If you notice chewing, scratching, or gnawing sounds in the attic or in your walls, it’s probably due to mice or rats.

 - Burrows or tunnels.
 Check under boards, in the doghouse, weedy spots, and near garbage cans for signs of burrows, which means rats and mice may be tunneling into your home.

 - Gnaw marks.
 If you notice food packages with little holes or gnaw marks, it could be indicative that rats or mice have been eating your food.

 - Nests or nesting materials.
-Chewed up, shredded paper found in your attic, in boxes or drawers can be a sign of rats or mice making nests in your home.
+Chewed up, the shredded paper found in your attic, in boxes or drawers can be a sign of rats or mice making nests in your home.

 - Runways or tracks.
 Rats and mice might leave tracks along the floor, so spread out some talcum powder along countertops and baseboards to see if you notice paw prints.

 Leave your information below and we'll call you.